 Spirit vinegar on the whole is bottled without alcohol at the end of the process, but some brands and manufacturers may use haram ingredients or processes.

-In which case, it’s altogether safer to shop with a retailer specialising in certified halal goods.
+In this case, it’s altogether safer to shop with a retailer specializing in certified halal goods.

 Of course, spirit vinegar becomes haram when you use it with banned ingredients, such as pork.
 On its own, it’s halal – but you’ll need to be very careful with how you put it to use.